-OVERALL: Out of 103 school-based CSE studies worldwide (60 in the U.S., 43 internationally), only six found evidence of effectiveness (improvement on a key protective outcome-abstinence, condom use, pregnancy, or STDs-12 months after the program, for the intended population, without other negative effects).
-Only one of the six studies was by an independent evaluator (i.e., not the program's developer) and the results have not been replicated.
+OVERALL: Out of 103 international school-based CSE studies (60 in the U.S., 43 outside the U.S.), only six found evidence of effectiveness (improvement on a protective outcome-abstinence, condom use, pregnancy, or STDs-12 months after the program, for the intended population, without other negative effects).
+Only one of the six studies was by an independent evaluator (not the program's developer) and the results have not been replicated.

-FAILURE RATE: Worldwide, school-based CSE programs that attempted to show effectiveness-sustained effects on a key protective outcome for the intended youth population-failed 87% of the time.
+FAILURE RATE: School-based CSE programs that attempted to show effectiveness-by producing sustained (12-month) effects on a key protective outcome for the intended population-failed 87% of the time.

-NEGATIVE EFFECTS: Sixteen studies (16%) found 22 instances of harmful effects by school-based CSE: increased sexual risk behavior, STDs, or pregnancy.
+NEGATIVE EFFECTS: Sixteen studies (16%) found 22 instances of harmful effects by school-based CSE, such as decreased condom use or increased sexual activity, number of partners, oral sex, forced sex, STDs, or pregnancy.